s0lst1ce/notaviralgame/README.md

 We hope you’ll have fun playing the game!

 *NB: there is no actual game to speak of, just circles to click*

+## Installation

+At this time we do not offer pre-built binaries for the game.
+If you wish to play it you will need to make sure you have:

+- python (>=3.7)
+- pygame (2.0.0.dev6)

+For this I recommend installing python and then run `python -m pip install -r requirements.txt`.
+This should take care of everything.
+Then you simply need to get into the `src` folder and run `main.py`. (ex: `python main.py`).

+The source can be found on [Github](https://github.com/s0lst1ce/notaviralgame)

 ## Credits